 Physical activity maintains and enhances cognition across the lifespan.
 Participation in aerobic exercise and progressive resistance exercise improves the performance of brain regions responsible for functions such as selective attention and conflict resolution.
 These types of exercise should be incorporated into existing balance and strength-focused falls prevention interventions.

-Family, friends and carers can play an important role in keeping a healthy mind by providing social support.
+Family, friends and carers can play an important role in keeping a healthy mind by providing social support and encouraging older adults to stay connected with their community.
 Activities such as having dinner with family, joining a book club, going to community events and getting involved in social groups can provide older adults with social interaction and a sense of belonging.